MicrosoftDocs/learn/learn-pr/github/github-actions-automate-tasks/includes/2b-workflow-components-github-actions.md

 For more information on the components of a GitHub Actions workflow, check out [The components of GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions#the-components-of-github-actions).

-## Configure workflows to run for scheduled events
+## Configuring workflows to run for scheduled events

 As mentioned previously, you can configure your workflows to run when specific activity occurs on GitHub, when an event outside of GitHub happens, or at a scheduled time.
 The `schedule` event allows you to trigger a workflow to run at specific UTC times using [POSIX cron syntax](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/crontab.html#tag_20_25_07).
 This cron syntax has five `*` fields, and each field represents a unit of time.